socnetv/app/README.md

 - Matrix routines: Adjacency plot, Laplacian matrix, Degree matrix, Cocitation, etc.

-- Advanced structural measures for social network analysis such as centrality and prestige indices (i.e. eigenvector and closeness centrality, betweenness centrality, information centrality, power centrality, proximity and pagerank prestige),
+- Advanced structural measures for social network analysis such as centrality and prestige indices (i.e. eigenvector and closeness centrality, betweenness centrality, information centrality, power centrality, proximity and pagerank prestige).

+- Vertex filtering by centrality: hide nodes above or below a centrality threshold to focus your analysis on the most (or least) prominent actors in the network.

 - Community detection algorithms such as triad census, clique census, etc.